 Valuation and Collateralisation (EMIR only)

-Collateralization and valuation information is reported using separate document types that are described in section 4.2, “eRR Valuation Message” and section 4.3, “eRR Collateral Message”.
+Collateralisation and valuation information is reported using separate document types that are described in section 4.2, “eRR Valuation Message” and section 4.3, “eRR Collateral Message”.

 Valuation and collateralisation messages must use the same UTI as the original report of the same transaction.

-Because valuation and collateralisation messages are associated with a known transaction, there is not eligibility processing.
+Because valuation and collateralisation messages are associated with a known transaction, there is no eligibility processing.

 With one exception, valuation and collateralisation message are not enriched before mapping them to the corresponding output format.